-Following approval of the amendment, a revised permit will be printed and signed by the permit holder to validate the revision of the permit.
+Following approval of the amendment, a revised permit will be sent to the Permit Holder and posted in all radioisotopes rooms listed on the revised permit.
 The revision number in the top right corner of the permit will be incremented to reflect the current revision.

 All permit amendments are issued with a term not exceeding that of the current permit.

 All rooms intended to be used for the handling; storage or disposal of radioactive material must conform to the requirements of CNSC Regulatory Guide GD-52 or updated regulation.

 A radioisotope laboratory is classified as Basic Level, Intermediate Level, High Level, or Containment Level.
 Laboratory classification is based on the amount of open sources per container permitted to be handled in the laboratory.
 The permissible quantities for the types of laboratories are defined in CNSC document, C-222 (E), CONSOLIDATED USE OF NUCLEAR SUBSTANCES.
 The University of Toronto does not presently have any facilities designated as Containment Level.
 A listing of the regulated quantities for typical radionuclides is available from the RPS website or office.

 For Intermediate and High-Level radioisotope laboratories, approval from the CNSC is required before they can be used.

 Any room in which radioactive material has been previously used may have approval on file in which case no further inspection is required.
 This does not apply where extensive renovations or modifications have been carried out in the laboratory.

 Rooms in which radioactive materials under EQ are used will not require approval but will be recorded by the RPS.